zsoltbalogh/liferay-docs/discover/deployment/articles-dxp/02-configuring-liferay/12-clustering.markdown

 ### Search and Index Sharing

-Starting from Liferay DXP the search engine needs to be separated from the main Liferay server for scalability reasons.
+Starting from @product@ the search engine needs to be separated from the main Liferay server for scalability reasons.
 For it there are two ways to achieve it: [Elasticsearch](https://customer.liferay.com/documentation/knowledge-base/-/kb/170088) or [Solr](https://customer.liferay.com/documentation/knowledge-base/-/kb/151456).

 ### To Test: